QingzeWang/paymo_digitWallet/README.md

 After checking my code, I build my own transaction records stored in the required format.
 The relationship among users is shown in the diagram.
 <img src="./image/graph.png" width="500">

-In the stream_payment.txt file, The number of degree between different users should be
+Thus, the number of degree between different users should be
 * 1 and 2 ==> degree: 1
 * 1 and 11 ==> degree: 2
 * 1 and 7 ==> degree: 2